Learning at Good Shepherd

 Good Shepherd has three campuses; Palmerston, Leanyer and Howard Springs.

-The Palmerston Campus caters for students in Transition to Year 5.
+The Palmerston Campus has an Early Learning Centre for 3-4 year old children and a Junior School; Transition to Year 5.

 The Leanyer Campus has an Early Learning Centre for 3-4 year old children and a Junior School; Transition to Year 5.

-The Howard Springs Campus caters for students in Years 6 – Year 12 and commenced operation of its Early Learning Centre and Junior School in 2015.
-The Junior School caters for Transition to Year 5 students.
+The Howard Springs Campus caters for students in Years 6 – Year 12 at the Middle / Senior School Campus.
+The Junior School caters for Transition to Year 5 students and the Early Learning Centre caters for 3-4 year old children.

 We welcome your interest in the many opportunities our learning community has to offer and invite you to visit the campus for a tour of the facilities and to meet with the Principal, staff and student leaders.
 We hope the information within this website, which reflects the values and aspirations held by our school community will help to guide you in this most important decision.